babylonlabs-io/babylon/x/btcstaking/README.md

 chain.
 The key is the block height concatenated with the finality provider's Bitcoin secp256k1 public key in BIP-340 format, and the value is the finality provider's voting power quantified in Satoshis.
+Voting power is assigned to top `N` (defined in parameters) finality providers that have BTC-timestamped public randomness for the height, ranked by the total delegated value.

 ### Params